Mekari Insight

 Acknowledge and reward employee achievements, both big and small, to foster a culture of appreciation and inspire continued excellence.

-Provide opportunities for employees to take on leadership roles, such as leading projects or mentoring colleagues.
 These opportunities empower them to showcase their skills, contribute to the company’s success, and gain valuable leadership experience.

 5. Emphasize the impact of the work on the company/society